coder/docs/environments/autostart.md

 ## Background

 Coder automatically turns off unused environments after 8 hours to help you save on cloud usage costs.
-Turning off environments, however, require you to turn them on manually the next day.
+Turning off environments, however, requires you to turn them on manually the next day.
 Autostart can help eliminate this manual process.

 Autostart also allows you to configure automated environment rebuilds at a time